nais/doc/docs/appendix/wonderwall.md

     All HTTP requests to the application will be intercepted by Wonderwall, which is attached to your application's pod as a sidecar.

-    If the user does _not_ have a valid local session with the sidecar, the request will be proxied as-is without modifications to the application container.
+    If the user does _not_ have a valid local session with the sidecar, the request will be proxied to the application container with the `Authorization` removed.

     In order to obtain a local session, the user must be redirected to the `/oauth2/login` endpoint, which performs the [OpenID Connect Authorization Code Flow](../security/auth/concepts/protocols.md#openid-connect).